edwin7026/smitrv/README.md

 ## Deployment

-To deploy this project first download the repository and navigate to the folder via VsCode.
+To deploy this project first clone the repository and navigate to the folder via VsCode.

 Make sure you have Icarus Verilog installed as your verilog simulator.